isomerpages/moe-lianhuapri/_learning/Social Studies/National Education Events.md

 Through learning more about the rich diversity of cultures, our students can develop the spirit of friendship and collaboration, and chart the way forward for Singapore to connect with different countries in the global community.

-<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTdqAQIbSx-zpcsYCbQVGrZXBJ-2uxEfQbGSbmrqfux8UatKKX5zHwGdp6hgctDmMhThhGSVhHxtpMr/embed?start=true&amp;loop=true&amp;delayms=10000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTdqAQIbSx-zpcsYCbQVGrZXBJ-2uxEfQbGSbmrqfux8UatKKX5zHwGdp6hgctDmMhThhGSVhHxtpMr/embed?start=true&amp;loop=true&amp;delayms=10000" frameborder="0" width="960" height="569" allowfullscreen="true"></iframe>

 #### Racial Harmony Day 2021